-Many times, people who have suffered a concussion or a mild traumatic brain injury do not realize that their cognitive functions have declined as a result of the accident.
-Symptoms can often take a while to manifest themselves so the person doesn’t go to a doctor for quite a while because they are simply not aware that there’s a problem.
-So, there is a little more leeway in how long it takes to get to a doctor in these instances.
+Many times, people who have suffered a concussion or a mild traumatic brain injury do not realize that their cognitive functions have declined because of the accident.
+Symptoms can often take a while to manifest themselves so the person does not go to a doctor for quite a while because they are simply not aware that there is a problem.
+Therefore, there is a little more leeway in how long it takes to get to a doctor in these instances.

 How Long Do Personal Injury Cases Typically Take To Get Resolved?

 On average, most personal injury cases take around nine months to resolve, if we can get it settled without having to file a lawsuit.
 However, it is important to understand that every case is different and several factors play into a possible settlement.

 If we have to file a lawsuit, you can usually add one to two years to the life of the claim, making it somewhere between two and three years to get the case resolved.
 We could have to file a lawsuit for various reasons.
 One could be that we disagree on liability, meaning that the insurance company feels that their insured is not at fault, or they do not believe that some or all of our client’s injuries are related to the accident, so they offer an unfair settlement amount.